Keswick, Cumbria: Governance

+Local

 There are two tiers of local government covering Keswick, at parish (town) and unitary authority level: Keswick Town Council and Cumberland Council.
 The town council is based at 50 Main Street.
-The parish is wholly within the Lake District National Park, and so some functions are administered by the Lake District National Park Authority, notably planning.
+The parish is wholly within the Lake District National Park and so some functions are administered by the Lake District National Park Authority, notably planning.

+National

-For national elections, Keswick is within the Penrith and Solway constituency.
+For national elections, Keswick lies within the Penrith and Solway constituency.

 Administrative history

 Keswick was historically a township of the extensive parish of Crosthwaite, in the historic county of Cumberland.
 Crosthwaite's parish church of St Kentigern's is 0.5 miles north of the centre of Keswick at Great Crosthwaite on the north side of the River Greta; it was historically in the township of Underskiddaw.
-The township of Keswick took on civil functions under the poor laws from the 17th century onwards, and therefore also became a civil parish in 1866, when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.
+The township of Keswick took on civil functions under the poor laws from the 17th century onwards and therefore also became a civil parish in 1866, when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.
 In ecclesiastical terms, Keswick became a separate ecclesiastical parish from Crosthwaite in 1839, following the completion of St John's Church in the town.

 The township of Keswick was also made a local board district in 1853.
 The district's boundaries were enlarged in 1876 to take in part of the neighbouring township of St John's Castlerigg and Wythburn.
 The boundaries were enlarged again in 1894, to take in Great Crosthwaite village from the civil parish of Underskiddaw, further territory from St John's Castlerigg and Wythburn, and a former extra-parochial area east of the town known as Briery.
 Local board districts were reconstituted as urban districts under the Local Government Act 1894.

-In its early days, the urban district council met at the town's Moot Hall, and bought the building from the lord of the manor in 1896.
+In its early days, the urban district council met at the town's Moot Hall and bought the building from the lord of the manor in 1896.
 The urban district council moved its meetings and offices to a converted former bank at 50 Main Street in 1926.

 Keswick Urban District was abolished in 1974.
 The area became part of the borough of Allerdale in the new county of Cumbria.
 A successor parish of Keswick was created covering the former urban district, with its parish council taking the name Keswick Town Council.
 Allerdale was abolished in 2023 when the new Cumberland Council was created, also taking over the functions of the abolished Cumbria County Council in the area.